codeoverflow-org/nodecg-io/docs/docs/index.md

 ## How to use nodecg-io

 If you want to use nodecg-io, you should note that it is only a framework for your bundle, so you need at least a basic knowledge of the programming language Javascript or any other language that compiles to Javascript like Typescript.
-If thats no problem you can had over to the [Installation Guide](install.md) and then look at the [sample bundles](https://github.com/codeoverflow-org/nodecg-io/tree/master/samples/) for your selected service.
+If that's no problem you can had over to the [Installation Guide](install.md) and then look at the [sample bundles](https://github.com/codeoverflow-org/nodecg-io/tree/master/samples/) for your selected service.

 ## Implemented Services and Interfaces